conda/conda-lock/docs/docker.md

 ## conda-lock inside a build container

-You can also use conda-lock with a build-container style system if you mnake use of the `--copy` flag from `conda-lock install`
+You can also use conda-lock with a build-container style system if you make use of the `--copy` flag from `conda-lock install`

 ```Dockerfile